 Having spent several months patiently discussing payment and/or remediation options to no avail, the landlord moves on to the eviction process.
-This involves placing an Official Notice on the tenant’s front door and hiring an attorney to file the eviction papers in court.
+This involves placing an Official Notice on the problem tenant’s front door and hiring an attorney to file the eviction papers in court.

 Now comes the wait.
 When you eventually get in front of a judge, you get to present your evidence.
 Should your problem tenant choose to do so, they may present their side as well.
 If the judge grants you a “set out,” the bailiff, landlord, and movers will meet at the property to execute the eviction and remove the tenant.
 In some cases, landlords may contact authorities to be present for this step.
 Use your judgment.

 Time to make repairs and get the house back in shape.
-At least in theory, you can bill these cleanup efforts to the former tenant.
+In theory, you can bill these cleanup efforts to the former problem tenants.
 However, you’re probably going to have a very difficult time collecting on that.
 On the upside, you’ve finally regained control and solved your biggest landlord problem.
 From here on out, you hold the cards.

 Yay — the home stretch!
 Once your property is listed again, it’s time to take applications, show the unit, run background and credit checks, ask for pay stubs, and go through that whole rigmarole.
 But once you place your new renter (hopefully a more responsible one), you can finally get back to your life pre-eviction process!

 3 Sneaky Ways to Get Rid of Bad Tenants without Going Through the Eviction Process

 For landlords who want to know how to get rid of a tenant without all the mess and effort of the eviction process, here are a few ideas.